dburic/bash-scripts/README.md

 ## Installation

-The installation procedure will overwrite files without asking, so be careful.

-Choose an installation directory, say `/usr/local`, and modify the variable `LIBDIR` in `head.sh` so that it points to `/usr/local/lib/bash`.

-The variable `CONFIGDIR`, also in `head.sh`, contains the directory where config files are kept.
-The default `$HOME/.config/scripts` can be changed to any other directory.

-Now execute the included setup script:

-    ./setup prepare
-    sudo ./setup --prefix=/usr/local install

-If you have chosen `$HOME` as your installation directory and `$HOME/.config/scripts` as your config directory, then you don't have to edit `head.sh`, just execute the setup script:
+Execute the following command:

     ./setup install

-Executable files are copied to the `bin` subdirectory, while libraries are copied to the `lib/bash` subdirectory of the chosen installation directory.
+This will copy all scripts to `~/.local/bin`, and `common.sh` to `~/.local/lib/bash-scripts`.

+The `--prefix` option can be used to change `~/.local` to something else:

+    ./setup install --prefix=$HOME

 ## Configuration

-By default, the scripts look for their config files in the directory specified in the `CONFIGDIR` variable (see above).
+By default, the scripts look for their config files in `~/.config/bash-scripts`.

 Examples of config files can be found in the `doc` directory.